cassiopagnoncelli/quant-etl/guides/README_vix_flat_file.md

 ## Overview

-The VIX Flat File Import Service (`Etl::Import::Flat::Cboe::VixFlatFile`) is a comprehensive service that orchestrates the download and import of CBOE VIX (Volatility Index) data from flat files into the Bar model.
+The VIX Flat File Import Service (`Etl::Import::Flat::Cboe::VixFlatFile`) is a comprehensive service that orchestrates the download and import of CBOE VIX (Volatility Index) data from flat files into the Aggregate model.
 This service combines the functionality of downloading data from CBOE and loading it into the database.

 ## Architecture